 - Is a citizen of the United States

-- Is a veteran of the U.S. Armed Forces with an honorable discharge
+- Is a veteran of the U.S. Armed Forces whose discharge was other than dishonorable

 Disability compensation is a tax-free financial benefit paid to veterans who are considered at least 10 percent disabled due to an injury or disease that occurred or became worse during active military service.
 This is true even if the disability arises after active service is over.
 The disability can be a physical condition, such as spinal cord injury, or a mental health issue, such as post-traumatic stress disorder.

 The benefit amount ranges from 10 percent to 100 percent, depending on the veteran’s disability rating. (“Disability Rating” refers to the level of impairment a veteran is living with.)
-Disability compensation may be affected if a veteran receives military retirement pay, disability severance pay, or separation incentive payments.
-Learn more about veteran benefits
+Special Monthly Compensation may also be provided when the level of impairment exceeds 100 percent.
+Disability compensation may be affected if a Veteran receives military retirement pay, disability severance pay, or separation incentive payments.
+Learn more about Veteran benefits.

 The VA provides tax-free, supplemental income to low-income wartime veterans through the Veterans Pension benefit.
 To qualify, a veteran must have at least 90 days of active duty service, with at least one day during a wartime period.